-- 1. Exit Kodi - 2.
-Use a FX File Explorer (or any File Manager) or LAN drive SAMBA Server & Client to copy folder .kodi from "/storage/emulated/0/Android/data/org.xbmc.kodi/files" (you may find "/storage/emulated/0/" also as "Main Storage") to backup storage.
+- 1. Exit Kodi - Use a FX File Explorer (or any File Manager) or LAN drive SAMBA Server & Client to copy folder .kodi from "/storage/emulated/0/Android/data/org.xbmc.kodi/files" (you may find "/storage/emulated/0/" also as "Main Storage") to backup storage.
 This applies for Android version up to Android 9. - 3.
 If you have Android 10 or newer you need to use the File Manager in Kodi. - 4.
 If you moved your "Thumbnails" folder to another storage space as explained in Setup on devices with limited storage capacity, then you also need to backup the Thumbnails folder.
-Do not start Kodi until you have backed up both, and store the Thumbnails folder together with the app storage backup.
+Do not start Kodi until you have backed up both, and store the Thumbnails folder together with the app storage backup. - 5.
+To restore, follow the steps lined out in the following section.